 Let's Go Swimming

 This may be an odd topic as the temperatures are dropping in the northern hemisphere, but for me, the cold weather season is when I enjoy visiting my local indoor pool for laps.
-I love to swim; it has by far been the best cardio activity for me while also being fairly gentle on my body.
-I don't know if my other ostomate friends had the same fear, but early on in having my ostomy, I was so worried about being in water with my ostomy bag.
+I love to swim - it has by far been the best cardio activity for me while also being fairly gentle on my body.
+I don't know if my other ostomate friends had the same fear, but early on, I was so worried about swimming with my ostomy.
 I was sure it would just come off somehow.

 Protect your edges

-If I am going to be swimming for a long time or especially in saltwater, I will use barrier strips.
+If I am going to be swimming for a long time, especially in saltwater, I will use barrier strips.
 I specifically use the curved ones that you apply on top of your barrier in a type of "picture frame."
 These strips protect your barrier from water erosion and can extend the wear time if you are going to be swimming for a full day.

 Set yourself up for success

-In my personal experience, the longer I wear my bag the less secure the edges become, and as I've mentioned before, that’s the first place your barrier will peel up.
+In my personal experience, the longer I wear my bag the less secure the edges become, as I've mentioned before, that is the first place your barrier will peel up.
 Next, be prepared to put on a new bag after a day in the water.
-Saltwater will especially almost start to melt your ostomy barrier.
+Saltwater will start to melt your ostomy barrier.
 Don't let a fun day in the water be ruined by a bag leak the following evening.